 UPDATE - OCTOBER 10, 2018.
 I just learned, via Facebook, the death of Sergiofour years after our meeting in July 2014 ...
 He was 77 years old.
 I have not been to Mexico since.
 Never again will I have the opportunity to dive again with Sergio, who made me discover the magnificent reef of Cozumel.
 I let you re-read or discover below what I wrote at the time.

-A very aquatic mexican family
+A very aquatic Mexican family

-A generation later, in 2009, the second, nicknamed "Betty", then 13, tried to beat her mother's record, but the currents have unfortunately deported her too far from the island, preventing her to achieve one's goal.
-The little girl still swam nearly 13 hours in a row...
-At the Sandoval, we really like water, it's family! ! !
+A generation later, in 2009, the second one, nicknamed "Betty", then 13 years old, tried to beat her mother's record, but unfortunately the currents carried her too far from the island, preventing her from reaching her goal.
+The little girl swam nearly 13 hours in a row...
+At Sandoval's, we really like water, it's a family affair ! !

 The fabulous reef of Cozumel

-Underwater I discover an environment different from what I'm used to in Asia.
+Underwater I discover an environment different from what I am used to in Asia.
 The species of rays, for example, are not at all the same.
-There are also plenty of big angelfish (from the family of Pomacanthus, tells me a reader of the blog) that remind me of the Asian batches.
+There is also an abundance of large angelfish (of the family PomacanthusI'm not sure if it's a good idea," says a reader of the blog) that remind me of the Asian plataxes.

-And then, in these waters, the lionfish flying (the "lion-fish") are invadersThese Asian fish have been introduced into the Mexican waters of the Caribbean Sea, where they have no predators.
-They are voracious and proliferate at the expense of other species, unbalancing the ecosystem.
-Diving professionals are allowed to kill them when they see them.
+And then, in these waters, the flying scorpion fish ("lionfish") are invaders These fish, which originate from Asia, were introduced into Mexican waters of the Caribbean Sea, where they have no predators.
+They are voracious and proliferate to the detriment of other species, unbalancing the ecosystem.
+Professional divers are allowed to kill them when they see them.